On This Page

 The Saudi Arabian Ministry of Health requires certain vaccinations; proof of vaccination must be submitted at the time of visa application:

-• Meningococcal vaccine: Required for all travelers older than 2 years arriving for the purpose of Hajj or Umra pilgrimage or seasonal work in Hajj/Umra zones.
-The certificate must have been issued not more than 3 to 5 years previously (depending on vaccine used) and not less than 10 days before arrival to Saudi Arabia.
+• Meningococcal vaccine : Required for all travelers older than 1 year arriving for the purpose of Hajj or Umra pilgrimage or seasonal work in Hajj/Umra zones.
+The certificate must have been issued at least 10 days but not more than 5 years prior to arrival.
 An antibiotic may be given to certain travelers upon arrival if deemed necessary by port-of-entry officials.

-• Yellow fever vaccine: A yellow fever certificate of vaccination is required of all travelers arriving from or transiting for more than 12 hours through countries or areas known to be infected with or at risk for transmission of yellow fever.
+• Yellow fever vaccine : A yellow fever certificate of vaccination is required of all travelers arriving from or transiting for more than 12 hours through countries or areas known to be infected with or at risk for transmission of yellow fever.
 The certificate must have been issued not less than 10 days before arrival to Saudi Arabia.
 (In the absence of such a certificate, the person will be placed under strict surveillance for 6 days from the date of vaccination or the last date of potential exposure to infection, whichever is earlier.)

-• Influenza vaccine: Recommended for all pilgrims, particularly for those at increased risk for severe complications, such as pregnant women, the elderly (older than 65 years), children younger than 5 years, and persons with chronic medical conditions.
+• Influenza vaccine : Recommended for all pilgrims, particularly for those at increased risk for severe complications, such as pregnant women, the elderly (older than 65 years), children younger than 5 years, and persons with chronic medical conditions.
 Required for domestic pilgrims and health care workers.

 Preexisting health status and medical conditions